A summer island in winter!

 Fill your evenings with tapas and wine

-If you choose to stay in the city of Palma, there would be no dearth of eating and drinking options but if you are stay somewhere much smaller, your options might be limited but still manageable.
+If you choose to stay in the city of Palma, there would be no dearth of eating and drinking options.
+If you stay somewhere further from the city, your options might be limited but still manageable.
 Needless to say, gorge on the local delicacies, such as sobresada, tumbet and coca de trampó.

-In winter, the clubs and hip bars are all shut but you can find local bars and restaurants where Mallorcans hang out, as well as a number of cool spots that cater to expats who live in Mallorca through the winter, most definitely to avoid the cold weather back in their home country.
+In winter, the clubs and hip bars are all shut but you can find local bars and restaurants where Mallorcans hang out.
+There are also a number of cool spots that cater to expats who live in Mallorca through the winter, to avoid the cold weather back in their home country.

 Do not travel to Mallorca in the winter if……….